netgen/query-translator/README.md

 ### Error handling

-User input means you have to count on errors and also handle them gracefully.
-Because of that parser is completely resistant to errors.
+User input means you have to expect errors and handle them gracefully.
+Because of that, the parser is completely resistant to errors.
 Syntax tree will contain detailed information about corrections applied to make sense of the user input.
 This can be useful to clean up the input or implement rich input interface, with features like suggestions, syntax highlighting and error feedback.

 ### Customization

-Implementation was made with customization in mind.
-You can change which special characters will be used as part of the syntax, pick out elements of the language you want to use, implement your own term clauses or change how the syntax tree is converted to the target output.
+The implementation was made with customization in mind.
+You can change the special characters which will be used as part of the syntax, pick out elements of the language you want to use, implement your own term clauses, or change how the syntax tree is converted to the target output.

 ### Some use cases